What is Welding Cable and How Do I Know Which to Buy?

 Length

-All welding cable uses copper because of its low resistance.
+In most situations, you’ll have two cables — one that connects the welder to the electrode and another to the welder to the work clamp.
+The electrical current has to travel between both cables and output enough energy by the time you need it.
+All welding cables use copper because of its low resistance.
 However, some resistance still exists.
 Longer welding cables must send the electrical current through more copper, which causes the initial amperage to decrease by the time it reaches the end of the line.
 Shorter cables do not lose as much because the current has to travel a much shorter distance.

-Ampacity, Gauge and Thickness
+Welding Cable Ampacity, Gauge and Thickness

-The length of the cable also plays a direct role in how much amperage you have at the end of the line.
+The cable’s length also directly affects how much amperage you have at the end of the line.
 The longer the cable, the less amperage you will have at the end.
-If you need a longer cable, you should purchase one that has a higher amperage, so by the time it reaches the arc welder, you will have enough amps.
+If you need a longer cable, you should purchase one with a higher amperage, so by the time it reaches the arc welder, you will have enough amps.
+On the other hand, you can choose to use a shorter cable to achieve similar results.
+In this case, you should get as close as possible to the amperage you need with the cable.

-The gauge of your welding cable is another name for the thickness and amount of amperages that the cable can conduct.
+The gauge of your welding cable is another name for the thickness and amount of amperages the cable can conduct.
 The higher the gauge, the thicker the cable and the more you can conduct.

 Flexibility and Stranding

-For a welding cable, flexibility is one of the most important aspects to consider.
-Depending on the environment that you are working in, you will want to consider whether or not you require a welding cable that is more flexible to help you maneuver around objects, or if you can utilize a less flexible one.
+Flexibility is one of the most important aspects to consider when choosing a welding cable.
+Depending on the environment you work in, you will want to consider whether you require a more flexible cable to help you maneuver around objects or if you can utilize a less flexible one.
+However, you should always consider a more flexible welding cable over a stiffer one.
+While welding, you are constantly moving around, and your welding cable needs to keep up with the constant movement.

-When you shop for welding cable, you’ll notice two primary pieces of information.
-You’ll see either Class K or Class M. The class refers to the strand count of the cable.
 Class K has a smaller strand count and comes with a 30 AWG, but it is also the most commonly used class.
 Class M will have more strands and comes with 34 AWG.
-As such, the higher the AWG, the more durable and flexible the cable will be.
+As such, the higher the AWG, the more durable and flexible the cable.
+Both offer the design of welding cable intended for use with connections from the electrode holder and clamp to an arc welder, bus, welding box, or transformer.
+Be cautious, as some companies advertise their standard welding cable as Super-Flex or Ultra Flex even when they sell a normal count welding cable.

 Resistances